Philippe Verdelot

-Phillipe Verdelot, as painted by Lorenzo Luzzo (Morto da Feltre).
+Phillipe Verdelot, as painted by Lorenzo Luzzo (known as Morto da Feltre).

-Philippe Verdelot (1480 to 1485–1530 to 1540) was a French composer of the Renaissance, who spent most of his life in Italy.
+Philippe Verdelot (1480 to 1485 – 1530 to 1540) was a French composer of the Renaissance, who spent most of his life in Italy.
 He is commonly considered to be the father of the Italian madrigal, and certainly was one of its earliest and most prolific composers; in addition he was prominent in the musical life of Florence during the period after the recapture of the city by the Medici from the followers of Girolamo Savonarola.

 Life

 Verdelot was born in Les Loges, Seine-et-Marne, France.
 Details of his early life are obscure.
 He probably came to Italy at an early age, spending the first decade or two of the 16th century at some cities in northern Italy, most likely including Venice.
 A painting of 1511, described by Vasari but never positively identified, is believed by many musicologists to show Verdelot in Venice with an Italian singer.

 Verdelot is known to have been maestro di cappella at the Baptisterium San Giovanni in Florence from 1523 to 1525; and he seems also to have been employed at the Cathedral there, from 1523 until 1527.
 In 1526 he collaborated with Niccolò Machiavelli on a production of Machiavelli's famous cynical comedy La Mandragola.
 While the play was written in 1518, the 1526 performance in Florence was dedicated to the Medici pope, Clement VII.
 Both Machiavelli, expelled from Florence by the Medici, and Verdelot, generally sided with the Florentine Republic against the Medici, but attempted to play the delicate political game of pleasing both sides.
 The several pieces which Verdelot wrote for Machiavelli's play, while called canzone, are considered to be the earliest madrigals.